evidentlyai/evidently/docs/book/dashboards/README.md

 # Dashboards

+## Dashboards

+To display the output in the Jupyter notebook, you can create a visual **Dashboard.**&#x20;

+To specify which analysis you want to perform, you should select a **Tab** (for example, a Data Drift tab)**.** You can combine several tabs in a single Dashboard (for example, Data Drift and Prediction Drift).
+Each tab will contain a combination of metrics, interactive plots, and tables for a chosen [Report](../get-started/reports/) type.&#x20;

+You can also save the Dashboard as **a standalone HTML file.** You can group several Tabs in one file.&#x20;

+You can generate HTML files from Jupyter notebook or using Terminal.&#x20;

+**This option helps visually explore and evaluate model performance and errors.**

 Take the following steps to create and display a `Dashboard` in Jupyter notebook, export the report as an HTML file, or generate a JSON `Profile`.&#x20;

 {% hint style="info" %}